citizenfx/fivem-docs/content/scripting-manual/introduction/creating-your-first-script.md

 Finally, we should make a file called `mymode_client.lua` in the `mymode` resource folder thing.

+To learn more about resource manifest files, take a look at the [resource manifest reference][manifest-reference].

 ### Writing code

 In this file, let's put the following content: